jeff4/bionotes.github.io/_comp/sed.md

 ## 8/29 PK book
 * Up to 4.11 on p.
 20.
-* Note. the **-e -R --regexp-extended** flags are all equivalent and turn on extended regular expressions.
+* Note. the **-E -r --regexp-extended** flags are all equivalent and turn on extended regular expressions.
 * p.
 1-3.
 There are four spaces: **(1)** Input Stream,**(2)** Output Stream, **(3)** Pattern Space, and **(4)** Hold Buffer.
 	* Jeff's example from hist-ss NYer article:
 		`gsed -n '$p' gopnik-2023-dalle.md >out.txt`